-- Connectivity: The proposed soccer field should be planned in conjunction with new residential developments in the plan area, ensuring it is connected via pathways and buffered by green spaces to create an integrated recreational and natural environment. - Additional Amenities: General criteria for incorporating essential amenities such as running track, seating, lighting, restrooms, changing rooms, and parking have been considered in the planning process. - Field Specifications: The size and type of the soccer field (e.g., full-size, half-size, artificial turf, natural grass) will be analysed and determined at the design stage. - Accessibility: The accessibility of the field and facilities to people with disabilities shall be considered at the architectural design stage.
+- 1. Connectivity: The proposed soccer field should be planned in conjunction with new residential developments in the plan area, ensuring it is connected via pathways and buffered by green spaces to create an integrated recreational and natural environment. - 2.
+Public Amenities: General criteria for incorporating essential amenities such as running track, seating, lighting, restrooms, changing rooms, and parking shall be considered in the design stage. - 3.
+Field Specifications: The size and type of the soccer field (e.g., full-size, half-size, artificial turf, natural grass) will be analysed and determined at the design stage. - 4.
+Accessibility: The accessibility of the field and facilities to people with disabilities shall be considered at the architectural design stage.